okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-refresh-tokens/main/index.md

 them without user intervention through the use of a refresh token.

-All the SDK's expose functionality that allow you to access these tokens.
+All the SDK's expose functionality that allow you to obtain these tokens.
 Depending on the SDK (Swift, Javascript, etc), you have varying degrees of convenience methods and other functionality that provide you with built-in support for token refresh, auto-renewal, and storage.
 Minimally,